 If you leave something at home or do not want to carry any junk, in Cala San Vicente you will find everything.
 This is something that contrasts enormously with its history since, years ago, it was the most isolated area of Ibiza.
 In fact, it remained uninhabited until the XNUMXth century.
 Currently, it owns many and varied services that range from the offer of hammocks and umbrellas at water activities, supermarkets or souvenirs.
 Also has walkways for people with reduced mobility and with an amphibious chair to facilitate bathing and surveillance.

 The same is true of gastronomic offer, is extensive and for all.
-Here you will find from restaurants Mediterranean and Ibizan cuisine as Can Gat, where you can not miss a good bullit de peix, even international or ecological dishes.
+Here you will find from restaurants Mediterranean and Ibizan cuisine as Can Gat o San Vicente Beach, even more international ones like The Boathouse.

 Take the opportunity to visit the Punic Shrine of Sa Cova des Culleram, the view from there is unbeatable.